Uko/PharoStyle/style.md

 ### Literal array contains only characters
 Literal arrays containing only characters can more efficiently represented as strings.

-### Temporary variables not read AND written
-Checks that all temporary variables are both read and written.

 ### Uses or's instead of a searching literal
 Checks for repeated literal equalitity tests that should rather be implemented as a search in a literal collection.